MartinvonBerg/simple-lightbox-fslight/readme.txt

 = Does the plugin backup and restore my plugin-settings.json and my paid Version of fslightbox? = Yes, the Update to 1.5.0 implements a backup / restore logic for ```plugin-settings.json``` and the files in ./js/fslightbox-paid.
 This will work ONLY for all future updates because the php-files have to be on your server already.
 So, with this update it is the last time you have to save your files in advance.
 The process creates the folder ```../simple-lightbox-fslight-backup``` in you Plugin-Directory which won't be deleted after Update.
 If you want the backup-restore process running with the Update to V1.5.0 you have to manually copy the files ```simple-lightbox-fslight.php``` and ```./admin/pre-post-install.php``` from Github via ftp to your server.
 The backup / restore logic won't work if you install the Plugin manually as zip-File.

+= With Youtube-Videos the Browser Console shows Javascript Errors.
+It it a Problem? = Yes, there are errors shown like "The service worker navigation preload request was cancelled before 'preloadResponse' settled.
+If you intend to use 'preloadResponse', use waitUntil() or respondWith() to wait for the promise to settle".
+This issue is not solvable by me.
+If you dislike it: Just delete the JS-File ```simple-lightbox.min.js```.
+The Video Sync will no longer work after that.

 == Screenshots ==
 1. Example lightbox.